The Swimming Pool Problem

 Drag point P around the pool and watch as the ellipse grows and shrinks.
 Can you identify some interesting locations for P?
 In particular, notice when the ellipse is tangent to the circle.
 What do you think makes those locations noteworthy?

 This exploration introduces notions from calculus such as absolute minimum, absolute maximum, local minimum, and local maximum all without any algebra or reliance on derivatives.
 For example, when point P sits at the local minimum of the graph, the ellipse is tangent to the circle, with those points to the right or left of P on the pool’s circumference sitting outside the ellipse (see the picture below).
 Thus point P is a better place to swim than any of those nearby points.
 However, point P is not the absolute best place to swim because there are locations on the other side of the pool that are inside the ellipse.
-By examining the ellipse in relation to the pool’s circumference, students can explain why a location of point P is a absolute minimum, absolute maximum, local minimum, or local maximum without even seeing the graph.
+By examining the ellipse in relation to the pool’s circumference, students can explain why a location of point P is an absolute minimum, absolute maximum, local minimum, or local maximum without even seeing the graph.

 You can change the graph by dragging points Y and F to new locations.
 Can points Y and F be positioned so that there are: (i) two locations of point P that produce the absolute minimum? (ii) no locations of point P that produce the absolute minimum? (iii) no locations of point P that produce a local minimum?